The #1 Most Underrated Quality in an Entrepreneur

 Shaan Puri

-you know the one I wanna do or like I've been very like tempted to do is the modern day film school so like film schools exist in the states and that you know you can go to usc or ucla these are like the famous ones that you can go to but like media and content has changed dramatically from when those schools were founded right
+You know, the one I want to do — or the one I've been very tempted to do — is the *modern-day film school*.
+Film schools exist in the States; you can go to USC or UCLA.
+Those are the famous ones you can attend.
+But media and content have changed dramatically since those schools were founded, right?

 Sam Parr